Las Vegas is intended to be seen.

 Ghostbar at Palms: Following a nearly 2-year hiatus, Palms has re-opened under new management.
 Ghostbar, the popular rooftop bar is also back with a vengeance, offering views of the Las Vegas Strip from the resort’s 55th floor that are sure to impress.

-Alle Lounge on 66 calls Resorts World, home and offers stunning views of the entire Las Vegas Strip to the south.
-While the average cocktail will set you back around $20, we think you’ll agree the view is worth the expense.
+Alle Lounge on 66 at Resorts World: Calling the newest resort on the Strip home, Alle Lounge is on the 66th floor and offers stunning views of the entire Las Vegas Strip to the south.
+While the average cocktail will set you back $20 – $30, I think you’ll agree the view is worth the expense.

-Topgolf is tucked behind MGM grand and actually gives a nice panorama view of the Las Vegas Strip, especially at night.
-Our advice is to pay up for a 3rd-floor hitting bay and take in Las Vegas.
+My advice is to pay up for a 3rd-floor hitting bay and take in the lights of the Strip from afar.
 While not a traditional bar or cocktail lounge, Topgolf does a nice job of incorporating fun, drinks, and a great view.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.